“A rapid colony screening method, the colony PCR validates the target DNA or gene construct present in a bacteria that has grown on selective media.“

 Based on these three types of information, different primer sets can researchers use are; insert specific primers, plasmid flanking region-specific primers and orientation-specific primers.

-The graphical representation of how all three works, explained here in the figure below,
+The graphical representation of how all three work, explained here in the figure below,

 Let us understand a bit more about each type of primer.

-The insert-specific primers have been designed specifically to amplify only the region comprising of the insert DNA or GOI.
-It binds on both the side of insert DNA and starts amplification inward.
+The insert-specific primers have been designed specifically to amplify only the region comprising the insert DNA or GOI.
+It binds on both sides of the insert DNA and starts amplification inward.